 This recipe has been a family tradition since 1974.
 The meat is quick and flavorful, so it's a nice welcome home after a long day of work.
-The coffee adds an intriguing flavor to the roast and can be thickened for a delicious gravy.—Nancy Schuler, Belle Fourche, South Dakota
+The coffee adds an intriguing flavor to the roast, and the juices can be thickened for a delicious gravy.—Nancy Schuler, Belle Fourche, South Dakota

 Featured In: 68 Slow Cooker Recipes to Warm Your Winter